Trunyan

 The isolated Bali Aga village of Trunyan on the eastern shore of Lake Batur at the foot of Mount Abang.

 Trunyan (Balinese: ᬢ᭄ᬭᬸᬜᬦ᭄) or Terunyan is a Balinese village (banjar) located on the eastern shore of Lake Batur, a caldera lake in Bangli Regency, central Bali, Indonesia.
 The village is one of the most notable homes of the Bali Aga people, the others being the villages of Tenganan and Sambiran.
-Trunyan is notable for its peculiar treatment of dead bodies, in which they are placed openly on the ground, simply covered with cloth and bamboo canopies, and left to decompose.
-The influence of a nearby tree is said to remove the putrid smell of the corpses.

 Description

-Trunyan is one of the culturally isolated Bali Aga villages in Bali.
-Trunyan village is located on the isolated eastern shore of the crescent-shaped Lake Batur, at the foot of Mount Abang, a peak on the eastern rim of the large caldera.
-The village is most easily accessible by boat.

-The people of Trunyan are generally considered to be Bali Aga people, the mountain Balinese.
-Unlike the lowland Balinese, Bali Aga people practice ancient rituals that predate the arrival of Hinduism or Buddhism.
-The Bali Aga of Trunyan is noted for its unique traditions, even among the Bali Aga.